-West Indian Cherry is a low-branching shrub or small tree originating in tropical America, it natural range extending from Mexico through Central America and the Caribbean to South America, as far south as the state of Rio Grande do Sul, in Brazil.
+West Indian cherry is a low-branching shrub, or small tree originating in tropical America, its natural range extending from Mexico through Central America and the Caribbean to South America, as far south as the state of Rio Grande do Sul, in Brazil.

-It may grow into a small tree reaching heights up to 12 m (40 ft), but is more typically a shrub 3 to 5 m (10 to 16 ft) tall with multiple stems that lean away from the centre, forming a wide-spreading, v-shaped plant.
+It may grow into a small tree reaching heights of up to 12 m (40 ft).
+However, it is typically a shrub 3 to 5 m (10 to 16 ft) tall with multiple stems that lean out from the centre, forming a wide-spreading, V-shaped plant.
 The bark is grey or brown, smooth and dotted with wart-like pores known as lenticels.

-The leaves are oval or club-shaped, 3 to 8 cm (1.2 to 3 in) long, glossy lime-green and arranged in opposite pairs along the branches.
-They normally stay on the plant throughout the year, but some leaf-fall occurs in areas with a pronounced dry season.
+Leaves are oval or club-shaped, 3 to 8 cm (1.2 to 3 in) long, glossy lime-green and arranged in pairs along the branches.
+They usually stay on the plant throughout the year, but some leaf-fall occurs in areas with a pronounced dry season.

-The flowers are small with five pink petals and come into bloom after it rains, which is usually the rainy season in seasonally wet and dry areas or is on and off throughout the year in areas with no distinct dry season.
-They are soon followed green cherry-like fruit, becoming bright red to dark red when ripe, with soft juicy pulp surround three angular seed.
+The flowers are small with five pink petals and bloom after it rains, in the rainy season in seasonally dry areas or intermittently in areas without a distinct dry season.
+They are soon followed by green cherry-like fruit, becoming bright red to dark red when ripe, with soft juicy pulp surround three angular seed.

-Extracts of the fruit are used as an antioxidant in skincare products, particularly in formulations against skin redness and inflammation.
+Extracts of the fruit are used as antioxidants in skincare products, particularly in formulations against skin redness and inflammation.

-West Indian Cherry grows naturally in humid subtropical and tropical climates, generally in frost-free areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 800 to 3200 mm and a dry season of 7 months or less.
+West Indian cherry grows naturally in humid subtropical and tropical climates, generally frost-free areas with annual lows of 13 to 25°C, annual highs of 22 to 37°C, annual rainfall of 800 to 3200 mm and a dry season of 7 months or less.
 It also grows and fruits well in drier areas with irrigation.
-However, it may fail to thrive in areas where the average low of the coldest month is below 8 °C (46 °F).
+However, plants may fail to thrive in areas where the average low of the coldest month is below 8°C (46°F) and produce flavourless fruit in places with cool summer temperatures.